plannerstack/docs/tutorials/osm_fix.md

 echo "BUILD OTP"
 cd OpenTripPlanner
 mvn clean verify -DskipTests # Or don't skip tests if you don't want to
-# otp.jar is nu in /target
+# otp-0.15.0-SNAPSHOT.jar is nu in /target (or with a different version if newer)
 mkdir build
 ```